drew-russell/oem-community-check/README.md

-# Reddit-OEM-Community-Check
+# Reddit OEM Community Check
-Reddit OEM Community Check
+Simple Python Script to check the NetApp, VMware, and Cisco Reddit communities for new posts.